hanjingo/doc/interview.md

 #### Discuss the difference between prefix and postfix?

 Prefix and postfix operators differ primarily in the timing of their operation relative to expression evaluation.
 Prefix(`++x`) increments the variable first and returns the updated value, while postfix(`x++`) returns the original value before incrementing.
 Both increment the variable by 1, but prefix affects the current expression immediately.

+#### What are the different data tyeps present in C++

+C++ data types are divided into 4 main categories: primitive(built-in) types, derived types, enumeration and user-defined types.

 ### New Feature